 Encourage employees to be active participants in the transition.
 Involvement in the change process can foster a sense of ownership and reduce resistance:

-- Solicit feedback through surveys or focus groups.
+- Solicit employee reviews through surveys or focus groups.

 - Encourage employees to join committees or project teams relevant to the transition.

-- Offer open channels for feedback to enhance engagement.
+- Offer open channels for employee reviews to enhance engagement.

 Example: